Suzy Davies AM

 In 2018, Suzy stood as one of the candidates in the contest to become the Leader of Welsh Conservatives.

-Following the contest, Suzy was made Shadow Cabinet Secretary for Education and Welsh Language, and appointed the Leader's Diversity Champion.
+Following the contest, Suzy was made Shadow Minister for Education and Welsh Language, and appointed the Leader's Diversity Champion.
 She is also the spokesperson for the Swansea Bay City Deal.

 She currently sits on the Assembly’s Constitutional & Legislative Affairs Committee, and the Children, Young People, & Education Committee as well as chairing the Cross Party Group on Tourism.